Skip to content

 Terminal window

-npm install --save-dev @netlify/vite-plugin-react-router
+npm install @netlify/vite-plugin-react-router

 import { reactRouter } from "@react-router/dev/vite";